 - Operations become available according to their sequence number.
 Select an operation from the left-hand menu.

-- It is possible to add components and resources, or change component/resource quantity, at this stage.
+- It is possible to add components and resources and change component/resource quantity at this stage.

-- Components with batch/serial # must be entered with batch/serial #, or click Auto Consume to consume them automatically from your inventory.
+- Components with batch/serial # must be entered with batch/serial #, or click auto consume to consume them automatically from your inventory.
+A component product with a unique serial number cannot be picked more than once.

 - Labour & Overheads will be filled in automatically (from your Resource costs) once production begins.

-- Press Start to begin the Operation.
-This changes the Production Order status to Work in Progress and auto-fills the Start Date for the Production Run.
+- Press Start to begin the operation.
+This changes the production order status to Work in Progress and auto-fills the Start Date for the production run - this cannot be edited after starting.
 Finished product cost will show as 0 until the production run is completed.

 - This executes accounting transactions: the costs of operations are moved from inventory accounts to the work in progress account.